How Did English Become a Global Language?

 Sailors, soldiers, traders and missionaries took English around the world.
 English speakers also migrated to North America.
 Of course, they weren’t the only people to settle there.
 But the founding fathers of the United States recognised the importance of English and worked to reinforce its position as the language of the majority.

 English gradually became more and more significant globally, but it was not the first European language of colonisation.
-As recently as the 19th century, it was more common for those with different native languages to communicate in French.
+As far back as the 17th century, it was more common for those with different native languages to communicate in French as French was regarded to be the language of diplomacy.
 So it is clear that English couldn’t have become preeminent solely because of the British Empire and migration to North America.

 The power of the United States